How do you choose between traditional marketing and digital marketing? What’s the difference between the two, and which should you use?

 What is Digital Marketing?

-Now let’s turn our attention to the advantages and disadvantages of digital marketing.
+Next, let’s examine the pros and cons of digital marketing.

 Advantages of Digital Marketing

-Digital marketing allows you to target your ideal audience and personalise your marketing message to your perfect buyer.
-When you consider that a significant percentage of mobile searches are related to a specific location, then knowing how to boost your local and global marketing efforts is vital.
+Digital marketing methods allow you to target your ideal audience and tailor your marketing message to suit your perfect buyer.
+Enhancing local and global marketing efforts is essential, considering the substantial percentage of location-specific mobile searches.

-Digital marketing is not just another form of marketing or channel for advertisements.
-It comprises many marketing opportunities such as websites, blogging, vlogging, mobile, social media platforms, email marketing, affiliate marketing, search engine marketing, content marketing, search engine optimization, and other online platforms!
+Digital marketing encompasses a range of marketing opportunities, including websites, blogs, social media platforms, email marketing, sms marketing, affiliate marketing, search engine marketing, content marketing, search engine optimization, and other online platforms.
+It is not limited to traditional marketing or advertising channels.

 Dependability on technology